Rajah01/Alarm.bat/README.md

  &nbsp; &nbsp; &nbsp; &nbsp;uneven interval over 9999 to the next-higher hourly value.
  &nbsp;Relative to the Task Scheduler, Alarm is simple.
 If you request monthly notification, Alarm notifies &nbsp; &nbsp; &nbsp; &nbsp;EVERY month.
-If you want notification in January, April, July, and October (quarterly), or the &nbsp; &nbsp; &nbsp; &nbsp;1st and 15th of each month, or every Friday in the third week &nbsp;&nbsp; &nbsp;then use TASKSCHD.MSC
- &nbsp;Bearing Alarm's &#42;relative&#42; simplicity in mind, for:
+If you want notification in January, April, July, and October (quarterly), or the &nbsp; &nbsp; &nbsp; &nbsp;1st and 15th of each month, or every Friday in the third week, then use TASKSCHD.MSC &nbsp;Bearing Alarm's &#42;relative&#42; simplicity in mind, for:
  &nbsp; &nbsp; &nbsp; &nbsp;Daily scheduling, use a Repeat interval of 1440 minutes (/R1440) &nbsp; &nbsp; &nbsp; &nbsp;Weekly, use a Repeat interval of 10080 (/R10080) and schedule the initial instance for the DAY of